lluevano/lluevano.github.io/_pages/about.md

 - **2023-11 Received the 2nd place of the "José Negrete Martínez" Award for Best Doctoral Thesis, at MICAI 2023, by the Mexican Society for Artificial Intelligence!**
 - **2023-10 Presented poster of our Extended Abstract on Efficient ViTs for Face Recogntion at the LXAI Workshop at ICCV 2023!**
   - See the poster [here](files/LUEVANO-GARCIA-Luis-Santiago-WIDE-ICCVW2023-Poster-LXAI.pdf)
-- **2023-05 Joined the WIDE team at Inria at the University of Rennes in France!**
+- **2023-05 Joined the WIDE team at Inria at the University of Rennes in France as a Postdoctoral Researcher!**
 - **2023-04 Accepted research article at the 4th Face Anti-Spoofing Workshop and Challenge @ CVPR2023!**
   - See more details here: [Exploring the Effectiveness of Lightweight Architectures for Face Anti-Spoofing](publication/2023-06-18-Exploring-Face-Anti-Spoofing)
 - **2023-02 Started a Postdoctoral Researcher position at Tecnológico de Monterrey to continue with my research line on biometrics**